danny-fla/dl-construction/README.md

     - I have tested the website is responsive on all sizes of devices and that all text is easily readable.
     - I tested the page throughout my project using chrome developer tools.

+## Unfixed Bugs
+No reported bugs have been detected.

 ## **Deployment**
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 1. From the github repository click on "settings" from the navigation bar.